Pskov standoff and double suicide: Aftermath

 The incident instantly became a topic of discussion among the peers of the deceased teenagers.
 Online groups dedicated to Muravyev and Vlasova began to appear on social networks, with the total number of subscribers to these online groups amounting to almost 25,000, around 60% of whom are girls.
-Internet posts praising the teenagers as “defenseless" and "freedom fighters” and comparing them to Bonnie and Clyde, two infamous American outlaws who committed numerous criminal acts during the Great Depression, appeared on social media, as well as fanfictions depicting romantic interpretations of the incident.
+Internet posts praising the teenagers as “defenseless" and "freedom fighters” and comparing them to Bonnie and Clyde, two infamous American outlaws who committed numerous criminal acts during the Great Depression, appeared on social media, as well as fanfictions depicting romantic interpretations of the incident, and William Shakespeare's literary work "Romeo and Juliet".

 Following the incident, State Duma Deputy Speaker Irina Yarovaya and Children's Ombudsman Anna Kuznetsova called for tighter control over the internet, as they believe that online communities and destructive groups are promoting suicide among minors.
 MP Elena Mizulina, on her Twitter page, blamed the incident on computer games.

 Russian Deputy Prime Minister Olga Golodets said that after the incident, Russia will reform the psychological support services in schools.
 At a meeting of the commission on juvenile affairs in the administration, the head of the Pskov Region Education Department proposed developing guidelines for the prevention of suicidal behavior among adolescents following the incident.

 A survey by the Russian Center for Public Opinion Research showed that 51% of respondents blame the parents of Muravyov and Vlasova for what happened.